The Birthplace of Portugal

 A Church & Gardens

 We had just enough time to visit the Igreja de Nossa Senhora da Consolacao E Santos Passos.
 This church, and the fantastic geometric gardens was a wonderful surprise.
 The church dates back to the 16th century.
-Although it wasn’t the most ornate church we’ve visited, it was definitely special.
+It wasn’t the most ornate church we’ve visited, however, it was definitely special.
 What sets it apart is the adjacent gardens.

 Guimares